napari/docs/docs/guides/rendering.md

 The region visible in napari's canvas is almost entirely determined by the state in the `Viewer.dims`.

-Specifically, `Dims.point` describes the coordinates of the slicing (hyper)plane in the world coordinate system shared across all layers.
+Specifically, `Dims.point` describes the coordinates of the slicing plane in the world coordinate system shared across all layers.

 TODO: briefly mention thick slicing, but simplify here.